openglbook/openglbook.com/_includes/chapter-4-content.md

 ### Rotation ###
 To rotate, we use three separate matrices, each of which defines a rotation about the x-, y-, or z-axis, respectively.
-Let’s look at the matrix required to rotate a point about its x-axis:
+Let's look at the matrix required to rotate a point about its x-axis:

 <div>